pbour/rangereach/README.md

 ## Setting up
 - Download the archives for the input files from
-- Extract them inside the inputs directory
+- Extract inside the inputs directory

 ## Creates